 Drivers in Atlanta must follow the rules of the road at all times.
 That includes making sure they are passing legally.
 If an illegal pass led to your injuries, contact an Atlanta improper passing accident lawyer today.

-John Foy & Associates is here to help.
+Truck accidents caused by improper passing are a serious risk on Atlanta’s roads.
+The Atlanta truck accident lawyers at John Foy & Associates have the experience and determination to represent victims injured by such negligent driving behaviors.
 With over 20 years of experience, we know what it takes to win.
 We’re not afraid to stand up to the insurance companies and fight for you.

 Working with us is risk-free for you.
 We do not charge a fee unless we win your case.
 To schedule your FREE, no-risk consultation today, call (404) 400-4000, or contact us online.